Punjab Tractors Ltd.: Basic R&D and development of prototypes

 The basic R&D began at CMERI in 1965.
 The core design team was around six young engineers, mostly fresh engineering graduates with limited knowledge of materials and processing.
 No one except Mr. Chandra Mohan was familiar with agricultural tractors.

 In order to gain some insight, two tractors were bought for detailed study.
 Technical Inputs regarding product design were obtained from various sources, viz.
 Indian Patent Office, Kolkata and IIT Kharagpur (The only institute running PG course in Agricultural Engineering at that time).

-The inputs regarding product specifications were obtained from sources such as Punjab Agricultural University, Ludhiana Agricultural University, Pantnagar (UP), and individual Farmers.
+The inputs regarding product specifications were obtained from sources such as Punjab Agricultural University, Ludhiana; G. B. Pant University of Agriculture and Technology, and individual Farmers.

 The basic product specifications worked out on the basis of inputs gathered from various sources included features such as automatic implement-control system, failure-proof working even in the hottest of summers, low-cost serviceability, and a concept of "Unified Series".

 Realizing the importance of modular design right from the conceptualization phase, the design range was conceived as a unified series right from the beginning, by virtue of which, many major sub-assemblies as well as tooling were designed to be common across different tractor models.
 During the subsequent manufacturing stage, these concepts proved significantly valuable in bringing down the manufacturing costs and lead-times, while enhancing product reliability by relying on well-established modules and methods.
 The first prototype testing in 1967 proved to be a failure, but the team continued to improve their design, thereby gaining vital experience in the process.

-Further investment in the project required political approval.
-Concerned over the idling public-sector investments of Rs.
-40 Crore in MAMC (Mining & Allied Machinery Corporation), Durgapur, the Government decided to have MAMC as a 50:50 partner in development, so as to transform its idle capacity into productive one through a volume-produced product line and also utilize their expertise in design.
-Vital material and manufacturing support was also received from Britannia Engineering Co. of Calcutta, who was the manufacturer of road-rollers and had surplus production capacity, lying idle following the massive border road-building activity after the 1961 war against China.
-The prototypes successfully tested in field-trials in 1969 had all indigenous components but for four bearings.
-This was followed by mandatory evaluation by Tractor Training & Testing Centre, Budni (MP), and filing of patents.